publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/codebase-support.md

 This area of expertise:

-* help build a diverse vendor network for development, maintenance, implementation and hosting of the codebase
+* helps build a diverse vendor network for development, maintenance, implementation and hosting of the codebase
 * can include helping public organizations understand how the codebase fits in to their current and legacy software stack
 * can include helping public organizations procure the right support to help them get started with the codebase
 * can include helping people new to the codebase to get started